eth-cscs/cpp-course-2023/03_02_data_access_algorithms_ranges/p1_containers_algorithms_ranges.md

 ---

-# Iterator concept (2)
+# Iterators: definition

+- A **range** is a generalized memory block
+    - It has a beginning
+    - It has an end
+    - It contains a sequence of objects (<-> sequence of bytes)
-- Iterators are generalized pointers
+- An **iterator** is a generalized pointer
-    - They point to one element of a *range*
+    - Points to an object within a range (<-> pointer)
-    - You can dereference them with * or []
+    - You can dereference it to get the object (`operator*`)
-    - You can increment or decrement them, or do arithmetic
-- Containers make their elements availabel as a *range*
-    - An iterator to the first element is obtained by `c.begin()`
-    - An iterator to the last element is obtained by `c.end()`
+    - You can get the iterator to the next object in the range (`operator++`)
-- They are a uniform interface accross containers
+- Uniform interface across containers & algorithms:
-    - This helps with generic programming (e.g. iterating over a list, deque or vector is the exact same syntax)
+    - Each container is a range
+    - Delimited by the `begin()` and `end()` iterators
+    - Same syntax for iterating over a container

 ---

-# Iterators vs. pointers (3)
+# Iterators vs. pointers

 **Performance**:
-- Zero-overhead: when compiled, iterators often optimize out to the same machine code as the equivalent pointer arithmetic
+- Iterators often compile to the same machine code as pointers
+- Zero overhead in most cases

 **Safety**:
-- In debug builds, iterators are often checked
+- Checked iterators
+    - Enabled in debug builds on some compilers
+    - Assertion error on out of range accesses
-    - Mixing iterators of different containers is caught at runtime
+    - Assertion error on misuse (e.g. mixing iterators of different instances)

-    - Out of range iterators are caught at runtime
+**Abstraction**:
+- Not restricted to linear memory (e.g. can iterate over trees, lists)

 ---

-# Allocators (1)
+# Memory allocation

-**Multiple options for memory allocations**:
+**Several options**:
 - `malloc` & `free`
 - `operator new` & `operator delete`
-- Customized allocators: Hoard, tcmalloc, etc.
+- Custom allocators: Hoard, tcmalloc, jemalloc
+- Implementing your own

+**Question:**
-**Question:** which one does `std::vector::resize` use to allocate memory?
+- Which one does `std::vector::resize()` use to allocate memory?

 ---

-# Allocators (2)
+# Standard allocators

-You can customize how containers allocate memory via a template argument, for example, look at the declaration of `std::vector`:
+- A template parameter control memory allocation of containers
+- Example: the declaration of the `std::vector` class:

 ```c++
 template<